AdvPyS23/ap2023_cnn/README.md

 ### Installation / Dependencies

-Although all necessary packages can be installed manually, we recommend using [Anaconda](https://www.anaconda.com/download#downloads)
+Although all necessary packages can be installed manually, we recommend using [Anaconda](https://www.anaconda.com/download#downloads).
 The [environment file](./environment.yml) lists all packages and their versions.
-If you already have anaconda, simply create a new environment using
+If you already have anaconda installed, simply create a new environment using:

+#### For Linux / WSL2
+`conda env create -f environment_lx.yml`

+#### For macOS
-`conda env create -f environment.yml`
+`conda env create -f environment_macOS.yml`

 Check that the environment has been correctly installed with